ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ### Setting the Workstation to Join My AD Domain Controller

-Once I have the right ports open for communication, my next step is to bastion into my workstations and change their domain settings so they can point to  the [Active Directory domain that we created in Phase 3:](https://github.com/ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/blob/main/Phase%203:%20Windows%20Active%20Directory%20Server%20EC2%20Instance%20Deployment%20and%20Setup/Phase%203%20README.md#rdp-into-windows-ad-ec2-and-installing-active-directory-and-upgrading-it-to-the-domain-controller) `aws-securityproject.local`
+Once I have the right ports open for communication, my next step is to bastion into my first workstation and change it's domain settings so it can point to  the [Active Directory domain that we created in Phase 3:](https://github.com/ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/blob/main/Phase%203:%20Windows%20Active%20Directory%20Server%20EC2%20Instance%20Deployment%20and%20Setup/Phase%203%20README.md#rdp-into-windows-ad-ec2-and-installing-active-directory-and-upgrading-it-to-the-domain-controller) `aws-securityproject.local`

-This step will allow our Domain Controller to add these workstations to Group Policies so that we can collect activity logs that will be forwarded to our Splunk server later.
-In order to do this, I begin by RDPing into my workstations via my Bastion server and running the following Powershell command to point the machine to my AD domain's private IP:
+This step will allow our Domain Controller to add this workstation to Group Policies so that I can collect activity logs that will be forwarded to our Splunk server later.
+In order to do this, I begin by RDPing into my first workstation via my Bastion server and ran the following Powershell command to point the machine to my AD domain's private IP:

-`Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ServerAddresses "10.0.2.10"`
+`Set-DnsClientServerAddress -InterfaceAlias "Ethernet 3" -ServerAddresses "10.0.2.10"`

+This script is meant to point my first workstation EC2s network alias `Ethernet 3` (default for AWS instances) to the AD domain's private IP address `10.0.2.10`

 SCREENSHOT

-Once I have successfully pointed the domain, I thgen have to go into my workstations System Properties --> Change Settings and change the domain to `aws-securityproject.local`
+Once I have successfully pointed the domain, I then have to go into my workstation's System Properties --> Change Settings and change the domain to `aws-securityproject.local`

 SCREENSHOT

-Once I have done this, I then have to restart the workstations.
+Once I have done this, I then have to restart the workstation.
 After reboot, I can verify that the domain was changed with the Powershell command `whoami`.
 In the screenshot below, you can see that the workstation's domain name was successfully changed to

 SCREENSHOT

+I repeated this process with the second workstation.

 ---
 ### Bash Script for Auto-installing Splunk into the Ubuntu Machine